FrenchTechLead/ftl-astro/src/pages/posts/tech/20220719-remove-trailing-slash-from-url-spring-boot.md

 So for beater SEO you should redirect the page having a trailing slash to the page without the trailing slash and vice versa.

-### Remove trailing slash from URL with Spring Boot
+### How Remove trailing slash from URL with Java / Spring Boot
 ```java
 import org.springframework.core.Ordered;
 import org.springframework.core.annotation.Order;